Categories

 Behavior and Characteristics of the Grey Duiker

 The grey duiker is a small antelope species known for its distinctive grey-brown coat, subtle facial markings, and short, sharply pointed horns carried only by the male.
 These solitary animals are most active during the early mornings and late afternoons, often venturing out to browse on leaves, fruits, and seeds.
+Their grayish-brown to reddish-brown fur provides them with protective camouflage in their habitat.
 A single calf is usually born to Grey Duikers, hidden by the mother in vegetation to protect it from predators.
 Their ability to obtain sufficient moisture from their diet allows them to thrive in areas where water is scarce.
+Grey duikers also stand fairly upright, which distinguishes them from some other duiker species.

 When threatened, grey duikers are quick to disappear into thick brush, using their agility and knowledge of the terrain to evade predators and hunters.
+They often escape using a scooting style of running—low, quick, and agile—which helps them move swiftly through dense cover.
 Their solitary nature and preference for dense cover make them a challenging quarry, requiring hunters to be both patient and observant.
 Understanding the behavior and characteristics of grey duikers—such as their feeding patterns, activity times, and escape tactics—can provide hunters with valuable insights for planning a successful hunt and appreciating the unique qualities of this remarkable African antelope.
+They are known for their secretive behavior and hide in dense vegetation from predators such as leopards and wild dogs.

 Grey Duiker Trophy Fees in South Africa – 2025